Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 7. Enter `openid` into the **Scopes** field.

 1. If you’re using developer-managed scopes, select the **Use Developer Managed Scopes** checkbox.
 Add the appropriate scopes (in addition to the mandatory `openid` scope) you want your developers to be able to choose from.
-For example: `openid`, `read:account_information`, and `write:account_information`.
+For example: `openid, read:account_information, write:account_information`.

 9. Enter `azp` into the **Consumer Claims** field, which will match the client ID of each Auth0 application